 - Dried cranberries and roasted pecans – add a pop of color and more delicious flavor.

-How to make Cornish Hens with Stuffing:
+How to make Stuffed Cornish Hens with Cornbread Stuffing:

-- Gather your ingredients and preheat the oven to 400 °F.
+- Gather your ingredients and preheat the oven to 400ยฐF.

 - Melt the butter in a large skillet over medium heat to make the stuffing.
-Add the shallots and celery and cook for about five minutes until the veggies are translucent and soft.
-Add the cranberries and pecans and cook for another two minutes or until the cranberries have plumped up a bit.
+Add the shallots and celery to the melted butter and cook for about five minutes until the veggies are translucent and soft.

 - Brush olive oil over each of the birds and season with the remaining salt and pepper.

 - Remove from the oven and let the hens rest for at least ten minutes.
-Due to carryover cooking, the internal temperature will rise another five degrees to 165 ° F.
+Due to carryover cooking, the internal temperature will rise another five degrees to 165ยฐ F.

-What are Cornish hens?
+What are Cornish hens:

-Cooking Cornish hens is easy, and while I prefer to roast them whole in the oven, they can also be spatchcocked and cooked on the grill or cooked in an air fryer, crockpot, instant pot, or even deep fried in oil in a Dutch oven.
+Cooking Cornish game hens is easy, and while I prefer to roast them whole in the oven, they can also be spatchcocked and cooked on the grill or cooked in an air fryer, crockpot, instant pot, or even deep fried in oil in a Dutch oven.

 Recipe variations: